 b.
 If the expenditure did not appear in their Plan but is otherwise eligible, the recipient must seek approval for such expenditure from the sub-committee.
 Such approval must be made promptly (certainly within 30 days); must not be withheld unreasonably; and the recipient has the right to appeal to the Board of Trustees of HWA if not satisfied with the sub-committee’s decision.
 The Board will decide all appeals promptly, and in any case, within 30 days of the original appeal being lodged.

 10. The following expenditures are not eligible to be paid or reimbursed under the Scholarship:

 a.
 Services offered by any family member of the winner; nor any entity associated with the winner;

 b.
 HWA membership fees.

-12. The Woods Scholarships will be made available annually but the HWA Board of Trustees has the right to suspend the Woods Scholarship program in any given year if funds are unavailable or to abolish the Scholarships altogether.
+12. The Wood Scholarships will be made available annually but the HWA Board of Trustees has the right to suspend the Wood Scholarship program in any given year if funds are unavailable or to abolish the Scholarships altogether.
 Notice of such suspension or abolition shall be given no later than 31 October each year.
-However, no action by the Board shall affect Woods Scholarships previously granted.
+However, no action by the Board shall affect Wood Scholarships previously granted.